JakeSteam/blog-programming/_drafts/2024-12-20-play-store-rating-prompt.md

 ---
-title: An Android in-app rating prompt helper to rapidly improve Play Store rating (from 2.0 - 4.2 in 8 days!)
+title: Rapidly improving Play Store rating with an Android in-app review prompt helper (from 2.0 to 4.3 in 9 days!)
 image: /assets/images/banners/rating-browser.png
 tags:
   - Android